-Not much, it turns out.
-I realized that after speaking with Richard Palmer, the third-generation owner of Palmer Christmas Tree Farms in Mount Bethel, Penn.
-The family farm, which has business insurance with Erie Insurance, began selling Christmas trees in 1939.
+That's why we've called in an expert.
+Richard Palmer, the third-generation owner of Palmer Christmas Tree Farms in Mount Bethel, Pennsylvania, is an ERIE business insurance Customer.
+The family began selling Christmas trees in 1939.
 Today, they grow trees on 60 acres of land.

 Here are Richard’s top tips for choosing, transporting and caring for a live Christmas tree.